5 Automations That Pay for Themselves in 30 Days

 1. Missed Call Auto-Reply

 The most expensive call you ever receive is the one you do not answer.
-Industry data shows that 62% of calls to small businesses go unanswered.
+According to Hatch, 62% of calls to small businesses go unanswered.
 A missed call is not just a missed conversation.
 It is a customer who has already clicked the next result in Google.

 The Cost